rbalestr-lab/stable-pretraining.github.io/dev/_sources/auto_examples/wandb_figures.rst

 .. _sphx_glr_auto_examples_wandb_figures.py:

-This script demonstrates how to retrieve data from wandb using the stable-SSL library and create plots from it.
+This script demonstrates how to retrieve data from wandb using the stable_pretraining library and create plots from it.

 To use, you should set the entity variable to your WandB entity and the project variable to the specific project within your WandB entity that you want to access runs from.